GPU support#

 Future work#

-Setting up a RAJA loop to run on a GPU is still cumbersome and inefficient due to the need to transform CPU data structures into a form which can be passed to and used on the GPU.
+The GPU path is still evolving.
+The main long-term direction is to let more of ordinary field code map efficiently onto accelerator backends, so that manual kernel construction is only needed for the most performance-critical cases. due to the need to transform CPU data structures into a form which can be passed to and used on the GPU.
 In the bout/rajalib.hxx header there is code like:

 auto indices = n.getRegion("RGN_NOBNDRY").getIndices();